Spinach Artichoke Stuffed Sourdough Pretzels

 Can I use my sourdough discard?

-Yes and no, since this recipe uses only sourdough starter and no yeast, you’ll need to use a feed active starter in order to get your pretzels to rise.
-Now if you want to use active dry yeast along your sourdough starter, then using discard would perfectly visible option.
+Yes and no, since this recipe uses only sourdough starter and no yeast, you’ll need to use a fed active starter in order to get your pretzels to rise.
+Now, if you want to use active dry yeast along with your sourdough starter, then using discard would be a perfectly viable option.

 Why isn’t there sugar in the water bath?